 ICC Quick Summary

 The quick summary below provides an overview of the ICC requirements in their entirety.
 For detailed information about each requirement, please see additional information sections (e.g., themes, diversity, writing) on the left side of this page.
 The total number of unique credits required to complete the ICC will range from 28-45, depending on the specific requirements of the major program and the courses each student elects to complete.
+Click here for a one page visual summary of ICC requirements.

 Themes and Perspectives (16 credits)